HarryHeres/MyoGenerator-Exporter/README.md

 - *Decomposition has been aborted due to the following reason:*: Something went wrong during the decomposition process.
 Try to decompose a muscle with **visualization mode = 2**, screenshot the console output and open an issue on the [GitHub repository](https://github.com/HarryHeres/MyoGenerator-Exporter).

 If you have run into other errors, please feel free to open an issue on the official [GitHub repository](https://github.com/HarryHeres/MyoGenerator-Exporter) :-).

+# Contributors
+**Hearthwarming thanks to everyone that has contributed to this project!**
+- @HarryHeres - Main developer
+- @evaherbst - Initial idea, contributor